-Issue SDC Response Timing Keeping public toilets consistently in a clean and hygienic condition to avoid complaints from customers.
-The Service Request System is used to ensure customer issues are captured and passed on to the contractor for action.
-The formal auditing and reporting process is used to promote compliance with cleaning specifications On going On going

-Issue SDC Response Timing Review of toilet cleaning specifications as part of the contract review More "discretionary" cleans undertaken as an interim measure · 2019/20 The age and condition of some facilities means the quality standards are below user expectation and there are recurring maintenance issues Continue the programme to progressively upgrade and renew facilities on a priority basis Toilets to be renewed / upgraded in Leeston (RSA), Lincoln (Liffey) and Darfield (Grainshed) over the 10 year planning period Vandalism and graffiti is an ongoing problem Porcelain fittings are replaced with stainless steel when damaged As required Security lighting installed at problem sites Graffiti resistant paint used on problem buildings Rapid response to graffiti removal (48hours) Upgrades/renewals/new buildings constructed with robust designs and to comply with CPTED guidelines Lighting as part of renewal / upgrade As part of repaint On going As part of upgrades & renewals Providing an efficient and reliable service in remote locations Use local service providers where this is practical · On going High operations and maintenance costs especially where main users are non-district residents Implement a user charge policy with honesty boxes installed at suitable toilet facilities to provide revenue to offset operational costs • On going
+Issue SDC Response Timing Keeping public toilets consistently in a clean and hygienic condition to avoid The Service Request System is used to ensure customer issues are captured and passed on to the contractor for action. · On going complaints from customers.
+The formal auditing and reporting process is used to promote compliance with cleaning specifications · On going Review of toilet cleaning specifications as part of the contract review · 2019/20 (completed) More "discretionary" cleans undertaken as an interim measure · On going The age and condition of some facilities means the quality standards are below user expectation and there are recurring maintenance issues Continue the programme to progressively upgrade and renew facilities on a priority basis Toilets to be renewed / upgraded in Leeston (RSA), Lincoln (Liffey) and Darfield (Grainshed) over the 10 year planning period Vandalism and graffiti is an ongoing problem Porcelain fittings are replaced with stainless steel when damaged · As required Security lighting installed at problem sites Graffiti resistant paint used on problem buildings Lighting as part of renewal / upgradeAs part of repaint Rapid response to graffiti removal (48hours) Upgrades/renewals/new buildings constructed with robust designs and to comply with CPTED guidelines On going As part of upgrades & renewals Providing an efficient and reliable service in remote locations Use local service providers where this is practical · On going High operations and maintenance costs especially where main users are non-district residents Implement a user charge policy with honesty boxes installed at suitable toilet facilities to provide revenue to offset operational costs · On going